Action of 13 May 1942: The battle

 The German ships began picking up British MTBs on radar around two hours after midnight on 13 May.
 Crew on some of the German ships reported hearing motor noises, but the MTBs could not be seen.
 The German ships were shelled by British coastal batteries in the Strait of Dover, but the batteries scored no hits.

 At around 3:30 am, the MTBs began their attack.
 German gunners hit and sunk MTB 220, and damaged several other MTBs.
+Nine men lost their lives on the British side, eight of them crewmembers of MTB 220.
 Around 4:00 am, one of the MTBs fired a torpedo at Stier that missed and hit Iltis instead, breaking Iltis in two.
 Less than fifteen minutes later, Seeadler was also hit by a torpedo, rolled over, split, and sank.
 As Stier and its remaining escorts neared German shore batteries at Boulogne, the MTBs withdrew.
-Around 118 German sailors lost their lives in the battle.
+Around 203 German sailors lost their lives in the battle.

 Aftermath

 Stier and its escort did not encounter any other Royal Navy forces after 13 May.
 However, on 15 May RAF aircraft attacked the German ships.
 The minesweeper M 26 was sunk off Cap de la Hague and M 256 was badly damaged.
 On 19 May Stier reached Gironde, and broke out into the Atlantic on 20–21 May.